Tiger-class cruiser: Initial service

+In early December 1966, Tiger hosted an abortive series of meetings between the prime minister, Harold Wilson and Ian Smith, prime minister of Rhodesia after the latter's unilateral declaration of independence.
+The two men boarded the ship while she was anchored in Algeciras Bay.
+Tiger then sailed eastwards into the Mediterranean, returning at the end of the week to Gibraltar where both men disembarked to return to their respective countries.

 Conversions

 By 1964 the Conservative Government and half the naval staff saw the Tigers as no longer affordable or credible in the surface combat or fleet air defence role and would have preferred to decommission them but given they were technically only three years old and built at immense expense, scrapping them was politically difficult.